efarraro/krumit/_perks/Beggar.md

 ---

 EN_name: "Beggar"
-EN_description: "Your base attack is increased by 1 while you have 0 tiles in your inventory"
+EN_description: "Your base 🔸 is increased by 1 while you have 0 tiles in your inventory"
 tile_id: Beggar
 image: /images/Beggar.png
 zh-CN_name: "乞丐"